Denver First Friday: Best Art Shows to See This September | Westword

 Opening Reception: Friday, September 6, 4 to 9 p.m.

 Young artists and their professional mentors took an in-depth look into the causes and possible remedies for climate change through art at DAVA, where art projects of this sort have been offered to youth in different age groups for more than thirty years.
-The latest, executed with help from ecology-directed artists Regan Rosburg, Anna Kaye, Eileen Roscina and Kelly Cox, opens on First Friday with an array of imaginative ideas dreamt up in an all-ages effort, including scientific research, posters and the results of sustainable practices by teen students.
+The latest, executed with help from ecology-directed artists Regan Rosburg, Anna Kaye, Eileen Roscina and Kelly Cox, opens on First Friday with an array of imaginative ideas dreamed up in an all-ages effort, including scientific research, posters and the results of sustainable practices by teen students.
 Students in lower grades learned principles of composting and reforestation and created ceramic pollinators.

 click to enlarge

-Charly Faso composes drawings from tiny matchsticks.
+Charly Fasano composes drawings from tiny matchsticks.

 Charly Fasano